kkgthb/web-site-dotnet-02-azure-app-config/README.md

       * `directlyAccessedSecretFlavorPullUpdate` with a value of "`margherita`".
       * `indirectlyAccessedSecretFlavorPullUpdate` with a value of "`sausage`".
       * `indirectlyAccessedSecretFlavorStatic` with a value of "`anchovy`".
+      * `indirectlyAccessedSecretFlavorSentinellessPull` with a value of "`pepperoni`".
 8. Create the following key-value pairs in your Azure App Configuration resource:
-      * `sentinel-for-pull-update` with a value of "`attempt 1`".
+      * `sentinel-for-pull-update` with a label of "`pull-update`" and a value of "`attempt 1`".
-      * `pizza-flavor-non-secret-pull-update` with a value of "`green pepper`".
+      * `pizza-flavor-non-secret-pull-update` with a label of "`pull-update`" and a value of "`green pepper`".
-      * `pizza-flavor-non-secret-static` with a value of "`pineapple`".
+      * `pizza-flavor-non-secret-static` with a label of "`static`" and a value of "`pineapple`".
 8. Create the following Key Vault references in your Azure App Configuration resource:
-      * `pizza-flavor-indirect-secret-pull-update` with a secret reference pointing to "`indirectlyAccessedSecretFlavorPullUpdate`".
+      * `pizza-flavor-indirect-secret-pull-update` with a label of "`pull-update`" and a secret reference pointing to "`indirectlyAccessedSecretFlavorPullUpdate`".
-      * `pizza-flavor-indirect-secret-static` with a secret reference pointing to "`indirectlyAccessedSecretFlavorStatic`".
+      * `pizza-flavor-indirect-secret-static` with a label of "`static`" and a secret reference pointing to "`indirectlyAccessedSecretFlavorStatic`".
+      * `pizza-flavor-indirect-secret-sentinelless-pull` with a label of "`sentinelless-pull`" and a secret reference pointing to "`indirectlyAccessedSecretFlavorSentinellessPull`".

 ---